toxusa/OpenSearch_Logstash_Filebeat_test/README.md

 # OpenSearch_Logstash_Filebeat_test
 Stack Filebeat -> Logstash -> OpenSearch

-Test to deploy OpenSearch and create a stack with Logstash and Filebeat.
+Test to deploy OpenSearch and create a stack with Logstash and Filebeat  (also realized option without Filebeat - the file is processed directly).
 Docker Compose was used as an automated tool for installation and management.

 Opensearch is organized as a cluster with two nodes.
 Also deployed OpenSearch Dashboards.